Harmeet2504/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-Climate analysis for a long holiday vacation in Honolulu, Hawaiion.
+Climate analysis for a long holiday vacation in Honolulu, Hawaii.

 ## Step 1 - Climate Analysis and Exploration